Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Experiments

+DDC-AT outperforms SAT in Table \ref{tab:white-box-city} where the best cases of SAT under every attack iteration are actually worse than the worst cases of DDC-AT.
+Further, DDC-AT also outperforms SAT on other types of attacks in this dataset.
+As shown in Table \ref{tab:white-box-city}, both DDC-AT and SAT are stable, while DDC-AT is even better.

+Besides, some current methods \cite{klingner2020improved,mao2020multitask,bar2019robustness,bar2020robust} can also achieve defense effects on Cityscapes.
+The comparison with them is reported in Table \ref{tab:white-box-city2}, demonstrating the superiority of our approach.

-The results under the evaluation of black-box attack for the Cityscapes dataset are shown in Table \ref{tab:black-box-city}.
-DDC-AT also outperforms SAT on average with different attack iterations.
+\paragraph{Black-box attack.} The results under the evaluation of the black-box attack for the Cityscapes dataset are shown in Table \ref{tab:black-box-city}.
+DDC-AT also outperforms SAT on average with various types of attacks.
 The standard deviation of DDC-AT is still strictly smaller than that of SAT.
-For example, when $n=5\sim 7$, the standard deviation of SAT is larger than 0.020 for both PSPNet and DeepLabv3, while standard deviation of DDC-AT is smaller than 0.005.
+For example, when $n=6$, the standard deviation of SAT is larger than 2\% for both PSPNet and DeepLabv3, while the standard deviation of DDC-AT is smaller than 0.5\%.
+Our method also outperforms \cite{klingner2020improved,mao2020multitask,bar2019robustness,bar2020robust} as shown in Table \ref{tab:white-box-city2}.